alamehan/nice-list/README.md

   * [Mapsicle](https://www.figma.com/community/plugin/736458162635847353/Mapsicle) - Never take a screenshot of a map again!
 Quickly and seamlessly place maps in your mockups.
   * [QR Code Generator](https://www.figma.com/community/plugin/735650288109030027/QR-Code-Generator) - QR Code Generator helps you to quickly create a Vector QR code.
   * [Sigils](https://www.figma.com/community/plugin/755929849994721127/sigils) - Sigils are avatars generated for Urbit IDs, which can be thought of as IP addresses.

-* Miscellaneous
-  * [Todo](https://www.figma.com/community/plugin/747822968977461925/Todo) - Simple todo list plugin to check off your tasks inside Figma!
-  * [Notepad](https://www.figma.com/community/plugin/739527655081183968/Notepad) - Use Notepad to add a place for notes to your Figma documents.
-  * [Figma Chat](https://www.figma.com/community/plugin/742073255743594050/Figma-Chat) - This plugin helps you to interact inside your files with other peoples.
-  * [Yasou](https://www.figma.com/community/plugin/835158600797781836/Yasou---Team-Video-Calls) - Enables teams that work together on a file to do audio or video calls.
-  * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
-  * [Inspyre](https://www.figma.com/community/plugin/788238141732031933/Inspyre) - The perfect icon, inspiration for a logo, or the perfect component.
-  * [Figmotion](https://www.figma.com/community/plugin/733025261168520714/Figmotion) - Figmotion is an animation tool built right in Figma.
-Makes the entry into animation easier.
-  * [LottieFiles](https://www.figma.com/community/plugin/809860933081065308/LottieFiles) - Figma Animations designed for Web and Mobile.
-1000+ of free animations.

 <br>